gordonwatts/snowmass-cpm-attendance/web/index.md

 - List of [rooms](rooms) that are included.

+Note that the data extracted from ZOOM contains no timezone information, as a result some of the plots might be a little off until that is corrected for.

 ## New unique users as a function of time

 {% include vega.html %}